 Treasurer's Report

 More dues were received.
-We have 10 homeowners who owe for 2022 dues, there are 2 homeowners who paid partially but have past dues and 6 homeowners who are really delinquent.
+We have 10 homeowners who owe for 2022 dues, there are 2 homeowners who paid partially but have past dues and 6 homeowners who are chronically delinquent.
 Late notices will be sent on Thursday.
 Nancy will work on Lien documents for next meeting.

 A motion was made to file the Treasurer's Reports.
 It was seconded and passed.

-Tapp Report - Deb Reisweber will talk with the Tapp organization about trees with color year round and that are fast growing for the initial building foliage plan.
+Tapp Report - Deb Reisweber will talk with the Tapp organization about trees with seasonal color and that are fast growing for the initial building foliage plan.
 Before Fox Lake HOA receives the 9 acres between the neighborhood and new building there should be some kind of grass covering the dirt.

 Lake Report - The TurnPro report is sent via email for Board review.
 Mark Kirk, Mark Reisweber, Kim Lewis, and three OWRB members walked the property to see if there was a reason for why the lake is so low.
 The recent rain has raised the lake level.
 OWRB said we need to get depth of lake and measure monthly to see if the drought has caused the change.
 The dam was built in 1963.
 Joe Vanlandingham said lake rises a foot for an inch of rain.
 There are two pumps that pump water into the lake.
 It is believed that very little water is delivered.
 Should the pumps be turned off to save electricity cost?
 Jan Powell will call and ask TurnPro to use less color dye in the lake water, color is ugly.
 Board members living on the lake said lake looks good.